 Step 3 Configure the regions settings.
 You can configure totally four regions.

-- 2) Drag on the screen to select the region that you want to detect.
+- 1) Select one region, for example, click 1. - 2) Drag on the screen to select the region that you want to detect.
 The selected area shows the color that represents the region. - 3) Configure the parameters.